Conservatory Prep Programs Wisconsin

 The Conservatory Prep Program gives students a comprehensive and unparalleled music education.
 Students receive individual instruction on their instrument, a small group class with peers, and a music theory class – to give them the tools to better understand the music that they are creating.

-Conservatory Prep packages are available for Suzuki Strings, Band Beginnings, and Guitar.
+Conservatory Prep packages are available for Suzuki Strings & Guitar and our Band Beginnings program.

 Conservatory Prep Package

-Give your child a strong foundation in their violin, viola or cello studies by enrolling them in one of many sequential Suzuki Method classes and lessons.
+Give your child a strong foundation in their violin, viola, cello, & guitar studies by enrolling them in one of many sequential Suzuki Method classes and lessons.
 Your child will build their skills in instrument techniques, notation and rhythm, performance and practice etiquette, while forming social bonds in age-appropriate settings.
 To register for your Suzuki package, please call Student Services at (414) 276 – 5760.

 Our Suzuki package options are: